lukaschoebel/ocr/src/README.md

-Folder which contains all source files
+## Readme

+This folder contains all data that should be tested.